y9san9/y9nika.nvim/README.md

 Locals are defined within scope and are not accessible once this scope is left.
 The scope might be a function, loop, if condition or something else.
-Local variables and constants are all highlighted using `@y9nika.local`.
+Local variables and constants are all highlighted using `@y9nika.variable`.

 Definition is something that is defined within namespace and is attached to it, rather than to scope.
 They are more important and therefore more noticeable.
-Functions, classes, interfaces, global variables, it all falls under that category and highlighted using `@y9nika.definition`.
+Functions, classes, interfaces, global variables, it all falls under that category and highlighted using `@y9nika.declaration`.

 And comments are just...
 Comments.
 There is a trend to dim comments in nearly every colorscheme.
 In my opinion if author of the original code wanted to say you something, it should be noticeable.
 Perhaps that is the most important and high-level information.
-It is highlighted using `@y9nika.comment`.
+It is highlighted using `@y9nika.marker`.

 Additionally:

-- y9nika.nvim does not highlight standard language keywords (if, else, function, etc).
+- y9nika.nvim reduces visibility of punctuation and standard language keywords (if, else, function, etc).
 They are usually least important and most obvious part of any program.

 - y9nika.nvim doesn’t use font variations.
 It’s hard to scan code when it jumps between normal, **bold** and *italics* all the time.
 Also, not all fonts